PratikIngole45/delta-demo/README.md

 # delta-demo
-This is the demo of delta class for git and github
+This is the demo of delta class for git and github. this is first repositories